rachita19082/dpga-map-visualization/README.md

 * `pages/_app.js` is the application entry point, which loads the required stylesheets and loads `index.js`
 * `pages/index.js` wraps most of the logic of the application:
-    - loads the data asynchronously from each of the 4 sheets of the referenced Google spreadsheet, and stores each dataset in its own React state variable, as well as combining them into a one single list.
-    - displays a fixed sidebar that displays on a drop down the list of countries from each workstream
+    - displays a fixed sidebar
     - loads the MapComponent from `components/mapComponents.js`
 * `components/mapComponent.js` loads the Mapbox map, adds a layer for each dataset, programmatically creates a popup for each country, and programmatically build s a navbar menu to toggle the visibility of each layer